Parks Capital Improvements

 Dockton Park Dock Rehabilitation

-As our most popular park, Marymoor sees more than three million visitors every year, and with so many diverse recreation opportunities and historic facilities located there, King County Parks has on-going efforts to repair and improvement the park’s amenities and infrastructure.
+As our most popular park, Marymoor Park sees more than three million visitors every year.
+With so many diverse recreation opportunities and historic facilities located there, King County Parks has on-going efforts to repair and improvement the park’s amenities and infrastructure.